-You'll need a couple of tools to complete this job:
+You'll need a couple of things to complete this job:

 In addition to this, you should prepare your bathroom as you would in the usual manner to make sure you don't misplace any small screws - cover the plughole so they don't end up disappearing!
 Finally, turn your water off.